-Item Report Details Action Officer Comments Due Date / Timeframe for Completion / Completed Inform the petitioners of the Council's decision.
-Undertake traffic, speed and volume and data collection on Alma Road and present to council in March July August 2021.
-The report will be revised and re-presented to Council by March April 2022 following advice from MRWA.
-20 Oc tober 2020 12.2 Request to the Minister for Lands to Acquire Six Rights of Way as Crown Land and Reserve as Public Rights of Way - Perth Precinct CEO Request submitted to the Minister for Lands in February 2021 Assessment expected to take 6 - 12 months.
+Officer Comments Due Date / Timeframe for Completion / Completed council in March July -August 2021.
+20 Oc 20 October 2020 12.2 Request to the Minister for Lands to Acquire Six Rights of Way as Crown Land and Reserve as Public Rights of Way - Perth Precinct CEO Request submitted to the Minister for Lands in February 2021 Assessment expected to take 6 - 12 months.
 Five RoWs completed.
 One pending.
 Expected completion 31 December 2021.
 End of 2021/22 financial year.
 September 2021 Late 2021 During 2022 15 Se ptember 2020 9.4 City of Vincent Rebound Plan EDSD The Rebound Plan is a living document that will constantly update and evolve to meet the changing needs of businesses and the community.
 The plan will be updated and reported monthly to the Rebound Roundtable and COVID-19 Relief and Recovery Committee, and quarterly to Council.
 First update to council was in December 2020.
 With following updates each quarter.
 The next quarterly update will be provided to Council at its meeting in March 2022 10.1 Waste Strategy Project - 8 Commercial Waste Collections (Update Report) EDIE Administration currently preparing next steps for ending commercial services as per council approved Communications Strategy.
 Administration is visiting all commercial premises.
 Implementation review report to Council on the discontinuation of the commercial waste service will be provided six months after implementation.
 Estimated March April 2022 12.2 Repeal of the City of Vincent Parking and Parking Facilities Amendment Local Law 2020 EDSD The Joint Standing Committee has been advised of Council's decision.
 Public notice of the repeal of the amendment local law occurred in January 2021.
-The public comments proposed to be provided to Council in mid-late 2021-early 2022.
+The public comments proposed to be provided to Council in mid late 2021-early 2022.
 A new local law is being drafted for Council's review in mid September late2021.
 Early 2022 Coun cil Meeting - 28 July 2020 12.7 Advertising of new Local Government Property Local Law 2020 and new Election Signs CEO Public notice to be provided commenced in August 2020.
-Minster for Lecal Government Presented to Council June 2021.
+Minster for Local Government Presented to Council June 2021.
 Election Signs policy deferred until after election.
 Completed Local Law adopted November 2021.
 Election signs policy to be drafted and will be presented to Council in February 2022.
-Election signs policy adopted February 2022 12.9 Advertising of amended Development on City Owned and Managed Land Policy CEO Public notice to be provided in August 2020. extended to September to allow updated policy with diagrams to be provided to public.
-Public consultation complete, further internal revision and discussion with relevant stakeholders Report to Council proposed for 2022 for approval to advertise.
+Election signs policy adopted February 2022.
+12.9 Coun Advertising of amended Development on City Owned and Managed Land Policy cil Meeting - 7 April 2020 CEO Public notice to be provided in August 2020. extended to September to allow updated pelicy with diagrams to be provided to public.
+Public consultation complete, further internal revision and discussion with relevant stakeholders required due to comments received.
+Report to Council proposed for 2022 for approval to advertise.
 Early 2022